 You can request a copy on behalf of someone, however, you must go through a special process and acquire specific permissions.

-They should provide you with a HIPAA authorization form to fill out that allows you to obtain your medical records.
-This form includes basic information regarding your personal details and specifics concerning the types of records you are requesting.
+They should provide you with a HIPAA authorization form to fill out to obtain your medical records.
+This form includes basic information regarding your details and specifics concerning the types of documents you are requesting.

 Usually, the hospital will charge based on the number of pages.
 Once the form is submitted back to the facility, you may have to wait.

-The waiting period is different based on the facility that you are obtaining your records from, however, the medical provider is legally required to provide the records within 30-60 days.
+The waiting period is different based on the facility you obtain your records from.
+However, the medical provider is legally required to provide the documents within 30-60 days.
 The maximum waiting period varies among different states.

 How do I get my Medical Records Faster?

 If you are in contact with a facility that is completing your medical record request, speak to their office, either on the phone or in person, and ask if there is a way to receive your medical records faster.
 They may offer you an “express” option with a fee.

 Otherwise, if you would like to receive your medical records quicker, here is some advice: Plan ahead and request the records ahead of time.